BreachOpen/Chas-Riley/Projects/Pen-Testing/brute.md

 ## Method 2 Conclusion
-Method 2 demonstrated how easily weak or predictable tokens can be exploited to gain unauthorized access to a system.
+Method 2 demonstrated how a weak or easily predictable token can be exploited to gain unauthorized access to a system.
 This simulated attack shows how important penetration testing is.
 With just a small amount of training, bad actors will exploit improper coding.

 ---